 Anne Arundel County Circuit Court Dog Program

-The Anne Arundel County Circuit Court Dog Program is a pilot is a program to allow facility and therapy dogs in the courts for child witnesses who are testifying or appearing in court in criminal or civil cases.
+The Anne Arundel County Circuit Court Dog Program is a program to allow facility and therapy dogs in the courts for child witnesses who are testifying or appearing in court in criminal or civil cases.

 Specific eligible witnesses will be identified by the state attorney's office, best interest attorney, or CASA volunteer in a case who will make a request in writing utilizing the attached form to be ruled on by the Administrative Judge.
 Except when otherwise required by law, dogs are not permitted in any courtroom unless prior approval is obtained from the Administrative Judge.